AngleProtocol/merkl-docs/distribute-with-merkl/rewards-parameters-&-strategy.md

-description: This page helps you define your rewards parameters & the associated strategy when creating your campaigns.
+This page helps you define your rewards parameters & the associated strategy when creating your campaigns.
----

-# Rewards Parameters & Strategy

 ## APR, TVL and rewards amount: